Elin310/VO2max/arduino v1.1/README.md

 - V4 - Proposed by Stefan, affectionately called "The Snork".
 Latest version.

 ## Current Status
-Currently (Oktober 10th 2025) a work in progress.
-Refer to the [Wiki](https://github.com/Elin310/VO2max) for exactly where we are now.
+Currently (Oktober 10th 2025) a work in progress:
+The mask is built with a bill of materials under EU in the BOM file.
+The code for Arduino v1.1 has been updated with new sensor values.
+The battery is not installed and therefore neither is the on/off switch.

 ### Steps to Build & Use - INCOMPLETE